| You are here: Home: CCU 4 | 2005: Bruce

 (Hurwitz 2004).
 The important difference was that IFL was

+being used as first-line therapy.
 A randomized Phase III study being conducted in Europe

 will ask a survival question for the addition of bevacizumab